DannoPeters/git-sync/README.md

 module.exports = { Auth, Setup }
 ```
 **personal_access_token** - personal acess token generated int eh previous step.
 This allows for the use of the github API for generating pull requests

-	replace [*** INSERT YOUR PERSONAL ACCESS TOKEN HERE***] with your token which will look something like this: ff34885a8624460a855540c6592698d2f1812843
+	- Replace [*** INSERT YOUR PERSONAL ACCESS TOKEN HERE***] with your token which will look something like this: ff34885a8624460a855540c6592698d2f1812843

 	NOTE: This is an example token, not an actual token for any account, please use your own

 **secretA** - Secret set for Repo A

 **secretB** - Secret set for Repo B